Critical Illness Insurance

 How does the critical illness plan deal with recurrence of a condition?

 Your plan pays an additional benefit (Recurrence Benefit) if a medical condition reoccurs for: a Heart Attack, Stroke, Coronary Artery Bypass Graft, Full Benefit Cancer and Partial Benefit Cancer.
-A recurrence benefit is only available if the initial benefit has already been paid for the covered condition.
+A recurrence benefit is only available if the initial benefit has already been paid by Metlife under this plan for the covered condition.
 There is a benefit suspension period (or waiting period) between recurrences.